chaoshades/rmvx-ebjb-battle-system/README.md

 # rmvx-ebjb-battle-system
-Replaces the front-view battle system by a side-view one, with an ATB, custom animations for each action (move, attack, weapon, skill, collapse, etc.)
+Replaces the front-view battle system with a side-view one, with an ATB, custom animations for each action (move, attack, weapon, skill, collapse, etc.), combos between team members, animated enemies and some more.

 ## Table of contents